tonysoutha/csci3081/labs/lab13_Iteration2_Intro/README.md

 Pay special attention to the deliverables required by the Preliminary 1 deliverable.

-Next, you should copy the file included with this lab, **data_structs.h** to your _project/src_ directory of your 'devel' directory.
+Next, you should copy the file included with this lab, **data_structs.h** to your _project/src_ directory of your 'devel' branch.
+Keep in mind Lab10, the advanced git lab, and ask yourself (or your neighbors!): "Should we be doing everything in devel?" :thinking:

 Once you've completed the previous step,  you should open the file **data_structs.h** and review the structures that the visualizer requests from the transit simulation.
 The information in the structs is used by web-based visualizer to display infomation about buses, routes, and stops on the campus map _as the transit simulator executes_.
 Note that the visualizer is a Web-Server that uses a REST-like interface to communicate with the transit_simulator (That is why you have to run it before running the transit simulation, and refresh it each time before  re-running your transit simulation).